chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-12-extract-defining-data-team-roles-checkpoint.md

 ```

 # Exploratory Data Analysis (EDA)
-Next, we explore the trends for all five roles (Data Analyst, Data Engineer, Data Scientist, and Machine Learning Scientist) collectively and individually.
+Next, we explore the trends for all four roles (Data Analyst, Data Engineer, Data Scientist, and Machine Learning Scientist) collectively and individually.

 ## Programming Lanuages / Tools
 First, we define several popular tools associated with the chosen roles.
 These include: